Minnesota Department of Transportation: Services and projects

+The department holds an annual contest, asking the public to name new snowplows introduced to the fleet.
+In 2021, 24,000 submissions were received.
+2021's winning snowplow names included Plowy McPlowFace; Ope, Just Gonna Plow Right Past Ya; Duck Duck Orange Duck; and The Truck Formerly Known As Plow.
+2024 winners included Taylor Drift, Barbie's Dream Plow, and Waipahinte (Dakota for "snowplow").

+After years of mounting delays and management concerns over the Southwest LRT, the Minnesota state legislature in 2024 passed a provision giving MnDOT more oversight of light rail projects in the state.

 Organization

 MnDOT is led by the commissioner of transportation, who is appointed by the governor for a term coinciding with the governor's.
 The commissioner may appear as a party on behalf of the public in any proceeding before any governmental agency regulating public services or rates relating to transportation.
 The commissioner also provides technical and financial assistance to the Metropolitan Council and regional development commissions in the regional transportation planning process.

 List of commissioners

 Below is a list of Minnesota Highway Department (1917–1976) and Minnesota Department of Transportation (1976–present) commissioners: